 Single color

-EzyDog Zero Shock Bungee Leash – Best Shock-Absorbing for Topeka Leash Laws
+Outdoormaster Zero Shock Bungee Leash—Best Shock-Absorbing for Topeka Leash Laws

-EzyDog Zero Shock Bungee Leash cushions jerks for Topeka’s $250 fines avoidance.
-Bungee core extends safely to 6 feet.
+The Outdoormaster Zero Shock Bungee Leash cushions jerks for Topeka’s $250 fine avoidance.
+The bungee cord extends safely to 6 feet.
 Strong pullers benefit most.

 Aluminum clips secure to collars reliably.
 UV-resistant fabric lasts seasons.
 Reflective for low-light enforcement.